ViscousTests/website/content/docs/understanding-the-world/applying-theories.md

 # Applying Theories

+**NOTE: This is a very rough draft, and in some ways doesn't really make sense : )**

 One way to look at learning is as a cyclical process:

 1. Have some experiences in the world.